andots/researcher-webextension/README.md

 ### Extract Content Body & Simple Page View

-Extracts only content body of webpage as much as possible.
-Also, you can read articles with a simple/fast page view using [mozilla/readability](https://github.com/mozilla/readability).
+Only content body of webpage will be extracted as much as possible thanks to [mozilla/readability](https://github.com/mozilla/readability).
+Also, you can read articles with simple and fast page view without visiting website.

 ### Auto Syntax Highlighting